lebotlan/tech-hints/css_priority.md

 # Mitigate CSS lack of priorities.

 CSS is poorly designed.
 It is unmodular, it lacks composition operators.
 Its specification of z-index ordering is a joke...
+(Yes, I am really angry after CSS spec.)

-And it lacks priorities on rules.
+...And it lacks priorities on rules.

 ## Priorities: the problem with current CSS spec.